Covid-19: The Data on Performing Under Pressure

 - For many managers their window on the business is narrowing. – the performance gains and losses leaders pick up on when they drop by desks or walk the corridors are lost.
 As one client puts it, “we are not seeing the micro-interactions among our people and across other teams”.

 Cross-functional collaboration is one of almost 100 interconnected performance-related variables that we enable teams to analyze, optimise and track.
 It is key to performance under pressure.

 ‘If we all pull together we can get through this crisis' said the Division Head with confidence.
 ‘Indeed we can emerge from it stronger and even more resilient' he added.

 Today's complex problems (and there are none more complex that a pandemic) cannot be solved by specialists sitting in silos.
 They require pooling expertise and engaging multiple perspectives.

 Most organizational initiatives (of any importance) span multiple departments and functions.
 Whether it is implementing new systems or taking a new product to market, cross-functional collaboration is key to making it happen.
 This is particularly the case where speed is required – nothing slows things down like the traditional inter-departmental requests, handovers and approvals.

 Most leaders get the importance of cross-functional collaboration and have made silo-busting a priority.
 They have given cross-functional collaboration a real boost, driving initiatives that criss-cross the traditional hierarchical boundaries of the organization.
-While significant progress has been made, it hasn’t always been easy – as those executives who find their diaries full of internal meetings will tell.
+While significant progress has been made, it hasn't always been easy – as those leaders who find their diaries full of internal meetings will tell.

 Want help with cross-functional collaboration or any other aspect of performing under pressure?
 Talk to us,